ray-islam/ray-islam.github.io/README.md

 ### Industrial Experience

 **Advisory Specialist Leader, AI and Cybersecurity, Deloitte, USA**
-As a technical lead, I re-architected and deployed Generative AI solutions, including Kaleidoscope-based containers for microservices/APIs, and led the development of cutting-edge Large Language Models (LLMs) and computer vision solutions.
+As a technical lead, re-architected and deployed Generative AI solutions, including Kaleidoscope-based containers for microservices/APIs, and led the development of cutting-edge Large Language Models (LLMs) and computer vision solutions.
 Developed CNN-based anomaly detection algorithms for cybersecurity, reporting to C-suite executives on projects up to $6.5M/year.
-My co-architecting of the CIG data hub on AWS enabled an additional $165M in business from government and private sectors, including General Motors and Boeing.
+Co-architecture of data hub on AWS enabled an additional $165M in business from government and private sectors.

 **Senior Principal Data Scientist(AIML), Raytheon – Sterling, VA**
-Led Raytheon's Engineering Process Control team, developing Machine Learning and NLP capabilities, including ML models and pipelines using MLOps techniques.
-Directed data analysts/scientists and visualization engineers in deploying analytics and ML practices for clients like NASA.
-Managed annual budgets up to ~$4M.
+Led Raytheon's Engineering Process Control team and transformed them in Analytics Team, developed Machine Learning and NLP capabilities, including ML models and pipelines using MLOps techniques.
+Directed data analysts/scientists and visualization engineers in deploying analytics and ML practices for clients.

 **Senior Data Scientist (AIML), General Services Administration (GSA), Washington, D.C.**
-Collaborated with clients on GSA projects to develop requirements and implement predictive models, enhancing scope for improvements.
+Worked with clients to develop technical requirements and implement predictive models, enhancing scope for improvements.
 Designed predictive models for cost analysis aiding White House decision-making and developed an Enterprise AI (EAI) framework for advanced cybersecurity solutions.

 **Lead Data Scientist (AIML), American Institutes for Research (AIR) – Washington, D.C.**
-Developed deep learning solutions for fraud prevention & co-architected an AWS Cloud Analytics Platform for sale to CMS and the Department of Education.
 Led as a Technical Volume Lead and Pricing Volume Lead/Solution Architect on a $2M+ response for a Secure Data Fusion/Analytics Platform.
-Built big data-based hybrid AI models for resource allocation for Federal Emergency Management Agency (FEMA).
+Built big data-based hybrid AI models.

 ### Other Employers
 - Association of American Medical Colleges (AAMC), USA - **Technical Manager**, Software Development